Amended Bylaws Of

 SECTION 3.
 Only Professional members in good standing shall be entitled to vote in meetings at any annual conference or at any, chapter, regular, or special meeting.

 SECTION 4.
 Both Professional and Associate members in good standing shall be entitled to vote in open meetings at any annual conference or at any chapter, regular, or special meeting.
-The result of such a vote is to serve only as an advisement of general opinion in referring an issue to the Professional members’ meeting for consideration.
+Unless designated as a closed or Professional Members meeting, all meetings shall be considered open to all members in good standing.

 SECTION 5.
 A regular or special meeting of this Corporation may be called by the President at such time and place either within or outside the Commonwealth of Kentucky as the President may deem to be in the best interests of the Corporation.

 SECTION 6.
 Due notice of the annual conference and all regular or special meetings of this Corporation shall be given to all members at least ten (10) days prior to such meeting.
 The notice shall state the time, place, and purpose for which the meeting is called.

 SECTION 7.
 The election of the Associate President and the Vice President shall be conducted at the annual conference by the Associate membership.

 SECTION 8.
 A quorum for a meeting of the Corporation shall consist of the Professional members in good standing present at such meeting, regardless of their number.

 ARTICLE VI.
 BOARD OF DIRECTORS